Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 3. Use the back of the spoon to whack firmly against the claw until it cracks.

-5. Continue to crack the knuckles etc. until each segment is fragmented enough that you’ll be able to easily separate the meat from its shell.
+5. Continue to crack the knuckles, etc., until each segment is fragmented enough that you can easily separate the meat from its shell.

-6. Try not to smash or pulverize the shell, to avoid getting shards of it in the crab.
-You just want to create enough fissures that will allow an opening to the meat.
+6. Try not to smash or pulverize the shell to avoid getting shards in the crab.
+You want to create enough fissures that will allow an opening to the meat.
 Remove any large pieces of shell and discard.

 7. Arrange the cracked crab on a platter to serve.